Join us at Big Data LDN 2025 on 24-25 September (at Olympia London)!

 Improvement of retention rate

-To improve the retention rate, a CDP plays a crucial role by allowing companies to anticipate attrition by identifying early signs that a customer is likely to leave.
+To improve retention rates, a CDP plays a central role by enabling companies to anticipate attrition through the identification of early signs of customer disengagement.

 Identifying "dormant" customers also allows for retargeting them with specific offers to encourage them to return.

-To improve the retention rate, it's essential not to rely solely on "offensive" solutions.
-Loyalty campaigns and rewards for loyalty are effective means of enhancing engagement and reducing churn.
+💡 To improve retention rates, it is best to avoid basing your strategy solely on “offensive” approaches.
+Loyalty campaigns and reward programmes are effective ways to strengthen engagement and reduce churn.

-Acquiring new customers is much more expensive than increasing the Lifetime Value (LTV) of existing customers.
+Whether in B2B or B2C, acquiring new customers is far more expensive than increasing the Lifetime Value of existing ones.
 It's, therefore, in the interest of a company to seek to develop the potential of its customers, promoting upsell and cross-sell opportunities.

-The CDP enables identifying products and services of interest and behavioral habits, thus personalizing:
+The CDP enables identifying products and services of interest and behavioural habits, thus personalising:

-By focusing on increasing the LTV for each customer, companies can identify specific strategies to maximize the value generated by each individual.
-For example, enriching customer data with a predictive repurchase rate allows companies to understand when and how to encourage customers to make their next purchase, optimizing communication moments to stimulate repeat purchases.
+By focusing on increasing CLV for each customer, companies can identify specific strategies to maximise the value generated by every individual.
+For example, enriching customer data with a predictive repurchase rate makes it possible to understand when and how to encourage customers to make their next purchase.
+By concentrating their communication on the most opportune moment, they can thus drive repeat purchases.

-Finally, analyzing the behavioral profile of customers can reveal cross-selling and upselling opportunities by identifying complementary products or services that might interest the customer, thereby increasing the total client value.
+Finally, analysing the behavioural profile of customers can reveal cross-selling and upselling opportunities by identifying complementary products or services that might interest the customer, thereby increasing the total client value.

 Ensuring seamless communication across all channels is essential for a smooth customer experience.
 Customers expect fluidity, whether visiting a website, contacting customer service or receiving notifications on mobile.